 - Electrical wall plates

-- Wall-mounted smoke detectors, CO detectors, and thermostats
+- Wall-mounted smoke detectors, carbon monoxide detectors, and thermostats

 - Upper kitchen cabinets